kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 ## Last changes and notes:<br>

-### Jan3 2026
+### Jan4 2026
-- My display burned out and I suspected it should be powered with 3v3 instead of 5v, but it has a built-in 5v to 3v3 regulator (U2 marked as 662K = XC6206P332MR), so it burned out for unknown reasons (I commented about it on closed issues menu).
 - I changed the save memory feature from Pico DFLASH to Pro Mini Eeprom, and included a 16 positions memory saving setup instead of only saving band.
 From now on, the Arduino Pro Mini is required to be present.
 To update to this version, you need also to update the software on Pro Mini.<br>
+- My display burned out and I suspected it should be powered with 3v3 instead of 5v, but it has a built-in 5v to 3v3 regulator (U2 marked as 662K = XC6206P332MR), so it burned out for unknown reasons (I commented on this in a closed issue in the Issues tab).

 ### Dec25 2024
 - Correcting component values on schematic: R28=51K, R4=5K1 1% and U9=74AC74